 10 Smartphones with Best Night Photography

-Not all smartphones are great at taking pictures at night.
+Not all smartphones can take great pictures at night.
 Usually, only phones with advanced camera setups can handle it well.
 With the right features, these smartphones can capture amazing photos even in low-light settings, like during the night.

 "Night mode" might sound complex, but it's basically just a setting that uses artificial intelligence (AI) to adjust for things like light levels, any movement of the phone, and movement of whatever you're trying to photograph.